barbatus/typescript/README.md

 ## Typings

 There are several types of typings you may encouter developing a Meteor app with TypeScript:

- - Typings from NPM packages:
+1. Typings from NPM packages:
-   There are two subtypes here:
-   a.
-More and more NPM packages come today with typings along with the source code files themselves.
+   1. More and more NPM packages come today with typings along with the source code files themselves.
       TypeScript reads and applies them automatically, so users are free of burden supporting them at all in this case.
 Angular 2 NPMs are a good example of them.
-   b.
-Special NPM packages that contain only typings.
+   2. Special NPM packages that contain only typings.
       Since 2.0.0 TypeScript supports referencing NPM packages directly in ts-files as was possible only with individual files before.
-For example, `/// <reference types="@types/jquery" />` construction will apply jQuery typings from `@types/jquery` NPM package if it exists.
+For example, `/// <reference types="@types/jquery" />` reference will apply jQuery typings from `@types/jquery` NPM package if it exists.
-      `@types` is a special NPM scope supported by the TypeScript authors that is supposed to contain at least all copies of typings available in te [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) repo.
+      `@types` is a special NPM scope supported by TypeScript authors which now contains copies of the typings from [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) repo.
-      It's possible though to install any NPM package with typings using `/// <reference types=`.
+      It's possible though to install any NPM package with typings using `/// <reference types="" />`.
-- Typings installed and managed by [`typings`](https://github.com/typings/typings) utility.
+2. Typings installed and managed by [`typings`](https://github.com/typings/typings) utility.
    It's de-facto a major tool to manage typings today.
 Besides features to search and install easily typigns from DefinitelyTyped, it has own typings repository supported by the community.
    So makes sense to give it at a try, if you haven't found typings in DefinitelyTyped.
    It can also install typings even from GitHub repos and locally folders.
-- Typings related to Meteor itself (usually it means various Atmosphere packages);
+3. Typings related to Meteor itself (usually it means various Atmosphere packages);
    You can find most typings available for Meteor [here](https://github.com/meteor-typings).
    Some of them are already published as NPM packages, which means can be installed as described above.
 If not, you can always install them with help of `typings` utility.
    For more info, please read [here](https://github.com/meteor-typings/meteor).
-- Custom typings.
+4. Custom typings.

 ### Installation